About Geneva 3

 About Kiwi, Hardy

 Not your fuzzy kiwis!
 Hardy kiwiberries have a thin, smooth, edible skin.
-They range in size from large blueberries to large grapes.
 Buds appear in late spring and may require protection from late frosts.
 Small, fragrant white flowers.
 Produces fruit in three to four years.
 Grow on a strong, T-shaped trellis.
 Mulch roots for winter protection.
-A pollenizing plant is required.
+Each plant variety either produces fruit or pollen, one of each is needed to successfully get fruit.
 Twining.

 Pot Size & Price